megaSpoon/megaSpoon.github.io/_drafts/2016-10-03-grasp-fraud-detection.md

 In Scala, you need to specify the **type signature** for **function parameters**.
 The interpreter happily repeats the type signature back to you.

 String*: multiple-String type
-You can leave parens on functions with no arguments.
+You can leave parens on functions with no arguments. varaible-length parameters.

+Converting a Collection to a String with mkString

+String Interpolation:
+ allows users to embed variable references directly in processed string literals.

 If your function is made up of many expressions, you can use {} to give yourself some breathing room.